 - 2 large cloves garlic minced

-- 3/4 c stout beer such as Guinness
+- 3/4 cup stout beer such as Guinness

 - pinch fresh cracked pepper

-- 1/2 c sharp cheddar cheese spread See Notes
+- 1/2 cup sharp cheddar cheese spread See Notes

 - 8 oz elbow macaroni

-- garnish: fresh thyme leaves and couple pinches barbecue seasoning such as Chef Prudhomme's or my Grilling Rub for Chicken
+- garnish: fresh thyme leaves and couple pinches barbecue seasoning such as Chef Prudhomme's, McCormick, or my Grilling Rub for Chicken

-Cook the macaroni to al dente according to package directions in salted water.
-Drain and add to the cheese sauce.
+Cook the macaroni to al dente according to package directions in salted water (note that this can be done while making the cheese sauce).
+Drain pasta and add to the cheese sauce.
 Transfer to a 2-qt baking dish.

 By sharp cheddar cheese spread, I’m talking about the pub-type spreadable cheese, found in the dairy aisle, that comes in a tub.
 I have tried Wispride, Merkts, and Kaukauna brands, and they all work for this recipe.